Luis Pardo: Rescue of Shackleton's crew

 On 24 April 1916, Shackleton and five of his men began an epic 800 mi open-boat voyage to the Island of South Georgia, leaving the remaining 22 men behind on Elephant Island while he sought help to rescue them.
 After three futile attempts using the ships Southern Sky (loaned by the English Whaling Co, 23–31 May 1916), the ship Instituto de Pesca N°1 (loaned by the Government of Uruguay, 10–16 June 1916) and Emma (a sealer, funded by the British Club, Punta Arenas, 12 July – 8 August 1916) to rescue the men left on Elephant Island, the —a 36.5 m steam tug commanded by Pardo was authorised by the president of Chile, Juan Luis Sanfuentes, to escort and tow Emma.
-When the third attempt with Emma failed, the Chilean Government decided to send Yelcho alone, although it was totally unsuitable for Antarctic conditions, lacking proper heating, radio and double hull.
+When the third attempt with Emma failed, the Chilean Government decided to send Yelcho alone, although it was totally unsuitable for Antarctic conditions, lacking a proper radio, heating, or a double hull.

-With Shackleton aboard, on 25 August, Pardo sailed from Punta Arenas on the Strait of Magellan.
-By now the Antarctic winter was at its height and ice conditions were difficult as the Yelcho neared Elephant Island, and on 30 August, the 22 men were rescued.
+On 25 August 1916, with Shackleton aboard, Pardo sailed from Punta Arenas on the Strait of Magellan.
+By then, the Antarctic winter was at its height, and ice conditions were difficult as the Yelcho neared Elephant Island.
+However, on 30 August, the 22 men were rescued.
 They arrived back in Punta Arenas on 3 September to a hero's welcome.
-Pardo was immediately promoted to pilot first class and given several civilian medals and naval honours, and credit for ten years of service for his rescue feat.
+For his rescue feat, Pardo was immediately promoted to pilot first class and given several civilian medals and naval honours, as well as credit for ten years of service.